 v=spf1 include:_spf.google.com -all

-This is a typical SPF record for use with Google G-suite, it allows Google to send email using your domain name.
+This is a typical SPF record for use with Google Workspaces (formerly known as G-suite), it allows Google to send email using your domain name.

 All other senders are rejected using the

 v=spf1 include:servers.mcsv.net ?all

-Since we already have an SPF record, we must add Mailchimp as a new rule to our existing SPF DNS record.
+Since we already have an SPF record, we must add Mailchimp as a new term to our existing SPF DNS record.
 In other words: we must merge our existing SPF records with the recommendation given by Mailchimp.

-SPF records can be combined by combining the rules in both SPF records.
+SPF records can be combined by combining the terms in both SPF records.

-A rule is one of the parts of your SPF record, it consists of an optional prefix, the mechanism, and an optional value.
+A term is one of the parts of your SPF record, it consists of an optional prefix, the mechanism, and an optional value.

 If the prefix is not set, it defaults to